wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/legacy_code_en.md

 I prefer to call it "code that everyone is afraid to change but it just wont die".

 ### What can I do for you ?

-I can't maintain your Legacy code.
-Sorry.

-What I can do is the following:
+While I can't maintain your legacy code, I can do the following:
 - Put it under test and start cleaning it up
 - Prepare it for changes that you need or, god forbid, new features
 - Transition it to a more modern technology, while keeping everything running